joaopdmota/telzir/README.md

     Telzir is always worried with their clients.
     Thinking about that, we created a webpage where you can calculate all the cost of call time.
-    The instructions below will guide you to use this webpage
+    The instructions below will guide you to run the app locally

 ## Requisites